patters-match/prism2-flashing/README.md

 - Run the Connect to the Internet wizard which will bring up eth0 with DHCP
 - Browse to sda1 shortcut on desktop (USB key) and click on both the devx and kernel-sources SFS files to mount (download links above, in the Selection section)
 - Exit X to console to maximise available RAM
-- Source the toolchain script to set the variables
+- Source the toolchain script to set the variables:
   ```
   source /initrd/mnt/dev_ro2/toolchain.sh
   ```